 Acknowledge their frustrations.
 Understand that their fears are legitimate.
 Recognize their hurts as if they are highly important.
 Don’t brush those things off – instead, embrace them.
 Love on them.
 Let them talk it through, and talk to them right back with a tone of love and patience.

-If it’s at home, we will pick her up and place her in her time-out chair in the corner of the kitchen, away from her toys and other distractions, with a timer set until she is allowed to come out.
-If it’s in public, we will pick her up, take her out to the car, and tell her we won’t return inside until she stops crying.
+If it’s at home, we will pick her up and place her in her time-out chair in the corner of the kitchen, away from her toys and other distractions, with a timer set until she can come out.
+If it’s in public, we will pick her up, take her to the car, and tell her we won’t return inside until she stops crying.

-It’s important to realize and understand that discipline is still vital for us to train our children to become respectable humans one day – and for us.
+It’s important to realize and understand that discipline is still vital for training our children to become respectable humans one day—and for us.
 Removing our strong-willed daughter from all the action has been the most effective way for her to learn to obey.
 We still need to take control as parents, even with kids who seem to always want to take control themselves.

-Their personality will make them a leader one day.
+Their personality will make them leaders one day.

 Their drive will make them successful one day.